Dilepton production from moaton quasiparticles

 As $\mu$ increases, it is likely that a Critical End Point (CEP) develops, where a line of crossover transitions meets a line of first order transitions \cite{Asakawa:1989bq,Stephanov:1998dy,Stephanov:1999zu,Parotto:2018pwx,Bzdak:2019pkr}.
 From direct computations in QCD using the Functional Renormalization Group (FRG) \cite{Fu:2019hdw} and Schwinger-Dyson equations \cite{Gao:2020qsj, Gao:2020fbl, Gunkel:2021oya}, as well as reconstructions based on lattice data \cite{Basar:2023nkp, Clarke:2024ugt}, this is estimated to occur for $(T_\chi,\mu_\chi) \approx (100,200)$~MeV.
 This lies in the region $\sqrt{s}/A: 3 \rightarrow 7$~GeV in heavy ion collisions.
 By perverse coincidence, the Beam Energy Scan by the STAR experiment at RHIC studied collisions down to $\sqrt{s}/A = 7$~GeV, and at $\sqrt{s}/A = 3$~GeV in fixed target mode, but not in between.
 While intriguing, their results did not find evidence for a CEP.
 This region will be studied at the Nuclotron-based Ion Collider Facility (NICA) at the Joint Institute for Nuclear Research, and with the Compressed Baryon Matter (CBM) experiment at the Facility for Antiproton and Ion Research (FAIR) at the GSI Helmholtz Center for Heavy Ion Research.

 The CEP, while of fundamental significance, may be difficult to probe directly.
 In vacuum, the mass of the $\sigma$ meson is large, perhaps $\sim\!
 500$~MeV, with a width of similar order, rendering it difficult to extract experimentally.
-In contrast, at the CEP the $\sigma$ is precisely massless \footnote{To be more precise, the critical mode is a mixture between the $\sigma$, the $\omega^0$ meson and the Polyakov loops \cite{Haensch:2023sig}.} but pions remain massive.
+In contrast, at the CEP the $\sigma$ is precisely massless \footnote{To be more precise, the critical mode is a mixture between the $\sigma$, the $\omega^0$ meson and the Polyakov loops, and the relevant mass that vanishes at the CEP is the spacelike screening mass \cite{Haensch:2023sig}.} but pions remain massive.
 Because the $\sigma$'s singularity is so far from the origin in vacuum, it must travel a long way, suggesting that the basin of attraction to the CEP can be narrow.
-This naive argument is confirmed by studies of the chiral phase transition, where critical scaling is absent even close to the transition; see Refs. \cite{Braun:2010vd, Schaefer:2011ex, Fu:2019hdw, Gao:2021vsf, Fu:2023lcm, Bernhardt:2023hpr, Braun:2023qak, Lu:2023mkn}.
+This naive argument is confirmed by studies of the chiral phase transition, where critical scaling is absent even close to the transition; see Refs. \cite{Braun:2010vd, Schaefer:2011ex, Fu:2019hdw, Braun:2020ada, Gao:2021vsf, Fu:2023lcm, Bernhardt:2023hpr, Braun:2023qak, Lu:2023mkn,Fu:2024rto}.

-In contrast, there can be a moat regime in the QCD phase diagram, where the dispersion relations of quark correlations in meson channels have a minimum at {\it non}zero spatial momentum \cite{Fu:2019hdw}.
-As detailed below, this is associated with exotic phases featuring spatial modulations.
-Crucially, the moat regime may arise in a {\it large} region of the phase diagram at finite $T$ and $\mu$, which includes the vicinity of the CEP.
-Experimental observation of a moat regime would not only indicate novel phases of QCD, but could also help us home in on the location of the CEP.
-In this Letter, we describe signals of moats in dilepton production. \\
+A compelling target for determining where novel phenomena occur is a ``moat'' regime, which occurs when the dispersion relations of quark correlations in meson channels have a global minimum at {\it non}zero spatial momentum.
+The FRG \cite{Fu:2019hdw,Fu:2024rto} indicates that the moat regime in QCD is {\it extensive}, occurring over a {\it large} region of the phase diagram at finite $T$ and $\mu$, including the vicinity of the CEP.
+As detailed below, a moat regime gives rise to exotic behavior involving spatial modulations, which may (but need not) include a region with inhomogeneous phases.

+In this Letter we propose a striking signature of moat regimes: new thresholds with a significant enhancement in dilepton production in heavy ion collisions.
+Experimental observation of a moat regime would confirm the existence of novel phases in QCD, and help locate the CEP.\\